-When we choose snacks its important to avoid the ones which are energy dense and nutrient poor.
+When we choose snacks it's important to avoid the ones which are energy dense and nutrient poor.
 This means they are usually high in sugar or fat and do not provide us with much in the way of other nutrients.
-Examples include: fizzy drinks, chippies, chocolate, biscuits and muffins.
-If you’re watching your weight, try to avoid these high- energy snacks as they could contribute to weight gain if you are not burning off all that extra energy through your daily activity.
-While loading up on snacks, which are high in saturated fat, sugar and kilojoules, may give you a short term burst of energy, they will usually do little to fill you up or for your long-term health.
+Think of your packet items that are highly processed, examples include: fizzy drinks, chippies, chocolate, biscuits and muffins.

 Smart snack options include:

 - Wholegrain toast with peanut butter or vegemite

 - A boiled egg